marcus-bornman/cos_710_assignment_3/README.md

 </p>

-This assignment - completed as part of the COS710 (Artificial Intelligence) Honours module at the University of Pretoria - involves employing genetic programming to produce a classifier for postoperative patient diagnosis.
+This assignment - completed as part of the COS710 (Artificial Intelligence) Honours module at the University of Pretoria - involves employing genetic programming with automatically defined functions to produce a classifier for postoperative patient diagnosis.

 See the following for detailed information about the project:
 * [specification.pdf](assets/specification.pdf) - The specification for this assignment.